Nutrition 101: Magnesium | Food List

 Nutrition Facts Label and the % Daily Value

-In Canada: The Daily Value for magnesium is 250 mg, which is less than the RDA for adult males and females.
-Using the same example as above, 3/4 cup of edamame has 44% of the daily value for magnesium.
+In Canada: The Daily Value for magnesium is 420 mg8, which is equal to the RDA for adult males and females.
+Using the same example as above, 3/4 cup of edamame has 26% of the daily value for magnesium.
 Listing the DV for magnesium on the label is optional.

 Nutrient Interactions